christophherr/Genesis-Connect-for-Woothemes-Sensei/readme.txt

 = How can I change how the plugin works? =

 There are no settings and no settings screen.
-You would have to change the code directly in the source files.
+You would have to change the code directly in the source

 == Changelog ==

+= 1.0.1 =

+* Loading textdomain for i18n

 = 1.0 =

 * Initial release on Github

+== Upgrade Notice ==

+= 1.0.1 =

+This version loads the textdomain to enable translations